SafeHome.org may receive compensation from some providers listed on this page. Learn More

 | Wireless Keypad | Controller | $50 |

-Smart home enthusiasts will find good value in Xfinity Home Security.
-Similar to advanced systems like Vivint, you’ll enjoy remote access and controls using Xfinity’s sleek mobile app.
-Also, Xfinity systems work with third-party home automation devices, so you can customize your smart home ecosystem to suit your needs and personal tastes.
+Smart home enthusiasts will find solid value in Xfinity Home Security.
+Like more premium systems such as Vivint, you get remote access and full control through Xfinity’s intuitive mobile app.
+Xfinity systems also play nicely with a range of third-party home automation devices, so you can build out your smart home setup however you like.

-If you’re a current Comcast customer, or if you bundle their cable package, you’ll be able to control your entire system using the same remote control that you use for your cable.
+If you’re a Comcast customer, you can manage your entire security setup through the Xfinity app or voice commands via your cable remote.
 From our experience, it’s a nice touch.
-It’s certainly more convenient than pulling out your smartphone and opening the companion app to arm or disarm your system or control other commands.1 Overall, Xfinity Home delivers quite the feature-set.
-But again, we would like to see more security camera options added to their offerings.
+It’s certainly more convenient than pulling out your smartphone and opening the companion app to arm or disarm your system or control other commands.
+While we’d like to see more security camera options, Xfinity delivers quite the feature-set.
 Also, a DIY installation option would be nice.

 MOBILE ALERTS |